soniah/blog/content/posts/2006-08-22-howto-move-sql-server-system-databases.md

   * for master, change startup parameters in Server Properties, stop SQL Server, move files, start SQL Server
   * for other system databases, restart SQL Server using Trace Flag 3608 (-T3608 startup param), use **sp\_detach\_db** and **sp\_attach\_db**, restart without Trace Flag
-  * if SQL Server won&#8217;t start because of an error in the startup settings, the settings can be edited here:
+  * if SQL Server won't start because of an error in the startup settings, the settings can be edited here:

 <pre>HKLM/SOFTWARE/Microsoft/MSSQLServer/MSSQLServerParameters</pre>